lsloan/caliper-php-public/README.md

             ***NOTE*** - These package and repository values will not work at this time with the IMS Global repositories.
 The `composer.json` file in caliper-php-public doesn't contain the correct entries.
+This should be corrected with an update in the near future.
 For U-M purposes, substitute the following values for the package and repository, respectively:

             ```json